Olympic gold medalist Florent Manaudou returns to swimming

 PARIS (AP) — Olympic gold medalist Florent Manaudou is making a comeback to swimming with the aim of competing at the 2020 Games in Tokyo.

-The Frenchman, who won the 50-meter freestyle title at the 2012 London Olympics, took a 2-½ year break from swimming to focus on handball.
+The Frenchman, who won the 50-meter freestyle title at the 2012 London Olympics, took a 2½-year break from swimming to focus on handball.

 Manaudou told L’Equipe newspaper he is missing high-level competition and that he is “excited to swim again and compete with the best.”